What process did we go through to rank the supermarkets? A description of PAN UK’s methodology

 Stage 1: Supermarkets selected

-PAN UK’s 2021 survey builds on work conducted for our 2019 ranking.
-For this previous ranking we selected supermarkets based on their share of the UK groceries market.
-This gave us a list of the top ten supermarkets in order of grocery market share: Tesco, Sainsbury’s, Asda, Morrisons, Aldi, Co-op, Lidl, Waitrose, Iceland, M&S. In 2021, these remain the supermarkets from which the majority of people in the UK buy their weekly groceries and are therefore the ten supermarkets assessed for the ranking.
+PAN UK’s 2024 survey builds on work conducted for our 2019 and 2021 ranking.
+For both 2019 and 2021, we selected supermarkets based on their share of the UK groceries market.
+This gave us a list of the top ten supermarkets in order of grocery market share: Tesco, Sainsbury’s, Asda, Morrisons, Aldi, Co-op, Lidl, Waitrose, Iceland, M&S.

 Stage 2: Survey sent to supermarkets

-We sent a survey to each of the ten supermarkets, with a five-week deadline to respond.
-The survey asked detailed questions about eight topics related to pesticides in supermarkets’ global supply chains.
-While the key focus was on actions the supermarkets are currently taking, we also took account of any progress made since the 2019 survey and ranking.
-The eight topics included in the survey were as follows:
+We sent a survey to each of the ten supermarkets, with an eight-week deadline to respond.
+The survey asked detailed questions about six topics related to pesticides in supermarkets’ global supply chains.
+While the key focus was on actions the supermarkets are currently taking, we also took account of any progress made since the 2021 survey and ranking.
+The six topics included in the survey were as follows:

 Download the full PAN UK supermarkets survey here.